 What type of bed should I choose?

 This is totally up to you; a simple single child's bed is a budget-friendly choice, but if you’re looking for extra storage (and much more 'wow') you can’t go wrong with cabin beds and mid sleepers.
 You could even take their bed to the next level, with high sleepers that leave a play area or workstation below.
 Need an extra bed for surprise sleepovers?
 Tent beds and daybeds come with a handy trundle for guests!
-And we also have beds that evolve as your child grows (including clever convertible types like those from Oliver Furniture).

 What age range do you cater for?